 By doing this, agents won’t feel lost when they begin their jobs and will be sure to know where to turn for help if they do.

-One of the ways to elevate your team’s performance is by creating a friendly workplace where everyone is respected and acknowledged.
+One of the ways to improve team productivity is by creating a friendly workplace where everyone is respected and acknowledged.

 This will strengthen their loyalty to your business and provide them the motivation they need to work at the top of their game.